idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/hysteresis.md

 # Hysteresis in PorousFlow

 Hysteretic capillary pressure and relative permeability functions are implemented in PorousFlow.
-Hysteresis means that capillary pressure and relative permeability depend on the *history* as well as the current state.
+Hysteresis means that capillary pressure and relative permeability depend on the *saturation history* as well as the current state.

 The implementation of hysteresis in PorousFlow closely follows the TOUGH implementation as described in [!citet](doughty2007) and [!citet](doughty2008).
 Some other pertinent material may be found in [!citet](jaynes1984), [!citet](niemi1988) and [!citet](finsterle1998).
 In this implementation, capillary pressure at any point in the finite-element mesh is described by one of four "curves" (or functions), and relative permeability at any point is described by one of two "curves".
 The capillary-pressure curves are illustrated in [histeretic_order_fig], which shall now be qualitatively described.